0LNetworkCommunity/libra-legacy-v6/ol/documentation/teams/about_teams.md

 The outcome of a successful Teams implementation is that validator nodes in the network become Decentralized Autonomous Organizations (DAOs).

 Teams are opt-in, self-assembled groups.
 People can move freely between teams.
 What team you are on signals a number of things, but importantly it shows support for a captain and their activities (do they successfully operate nodes, do they participate in network governance, do they provide work and input actively to a network).
+The network will not enforce a percentage share between Captains and Members.
+This is a market, and we'll let the market decide what is appropriate.

+Teams will be rolled out in phases.
+[See the rollout plan](./teams_rollout.md)
 ## Definitions

 Team: a list of addresses.
 These addresses map to individuals, institutions, or DAO.
 The address may be a standard account or a multisig.

 Members: one address.
 This is any person or entity that opts-in to participating in a team.
 Members agree to the rules established by the Captain (e.g. the Operator Reward, below).
 Members can switch to another Team at any time.
+Members cannot be blocked from joining a Team.
+To prevent attacks, a Member's account must be of type "Slow Wallet".

 Captain: one address.
 This is the address that is responsible for managing the Team.
 It is also the address of a Validator node which the Team uses to proxy consensus votes (more below).
+Captains cannot exclude Members.

 Account Weight: an integer.
 This is the voting power of any address in the team.
 Initially this is done by Tower height (using 0L's Delay Tower sybil resistance technology)